 Katsuyama Bamboo Basketry

-Essentially speaking, Katsuyama Take Zaiku started at the beginning of the 19th century but became an established area of production at the end of the Edo Period (1600-1868), when baskets known as harisouke were made.
-These are thought to be associated with souke and meshizouke baskets that are still being made today and form the main bulk of production, which maintains the standards of a practical craft product throughout.
+Katsuyama bamboo basketry started at the beginning of the 19th century but its center of production was established at the end of the Edo era (1600-1868), when baskets known as harisouke were first made.
+These baskets are thought to be associated with souke and meshizouke baskets, which are still made today and represent the majority of bamboo basket production.

-The baskets are simple with an undeniable presence and have a reputation for their durability and being easy to use.
+These simple baskets with their undeniable presence have earned a reputation for durability and ease-of-use.

-The main article are uniform products manufactured for practical uses.
-These products possess impressive qualities in spite of their rustic appearance and have a reputation for being sturdy and easy to use.
-Bamboo’s special flavor makes it suitable to be used for a wide range of Japanese and Western-style tables.
+Katsuyama bamboo baskets are uniform products crafted for practical uses.
+These products possess impressive qualities, despite their rustic appearance, and have a reputation for sturdiness and ease-of-use.
+Bamboo’s unique qualities make it suitable for use in a wide range of items for both Japanese and Western homes.

 How to make

-The special type of bamboo used is called “madake” (phyllostachys bambusoides).
-It is used as is, without being bleached or stripped of its bark.
-The manufacturing process can be roughly divided into a preparation stage and a weaving/general finishing stage.
-In the preparation stage, dimensions are calculated by "measuring bamboo” depending on product type, size and components used, dirt is rubbed off with wet straw and traditional "shaving"and "splitting" techniques are applied depending on the final use of the pieces.
-In the weaving/general finishing stage, the products are finished with the help of techniques such as "wheel-making"and "mat plaiting" depending on the specific product.
+Katsuyama bamboo baskets are made with madake bamboo.
+This bamboo is used as-is, without being bleached or stripped of its bark.
+The production process can be roughly divided into a preparation stage and a weaving/finishing stage.
+In the preparation stage, the required dimensions are calculated according to product type and the size of the individual parts.
+Then, dirt is rubbed off with wet straw and traditional shaving and splitting techniques are applied, depending on the final use of the pieces.
+In the weaving/finishing stage, the products are finished using various techniques, including wheel-making and mat plaiting, depending on the specific product.